-Detroit Red Wings training camp: 5 best story lines to watch in Traverse City
+Detroit Red Wings training camp: 5 best storylines to watch in Traverse City

 The Red Wings will spend five days on ice at Centre Ice Arena: Practices and scrimmages run Thursday through Saturday as well as Monday.
 Sunday will feature the Red and White game.
 The 68 players scheduled to be at camp will be divided into three squads, which will give some indication of what Lalonde is thinking — but there are usually daily adjustments.

-Here are the top five story lines worth following:
+Here are the top five storylines worth following:

 Power play units